VMjack64/SOC-Homelab/PART13BONUS.md

   - `C:\Windows\System32\net.exe start "Service Network"` a few seconds after the previous command.
 The last two commands stopped, then restarted a Windows service named `Service Network`.
 Searching the command on Google didn’t turn up any information for `Service Network` exactly, but rather for a similar service, `Network Service`.
 On the other hand, searching the service name (with it enclosed in quotation marks for an exact search) led me to this [documentation on AWS](https://docs.aws.amazon.com/vpc-lattice/latest/ug/service-networks.html).
 Despite it all, I have no clue as to what the intention is behind these two commands; the `start` action, in particular, is what's throwing me off here.<!-- Any theories I had like crippling VPC functionalities, malware-beneficial changes, etc. are thrown out the window by this action. -->
 - `screen.exe`: Executed by `Start3.cmd` at 12\:41:33.879 AM.
 The original name of this executable was `NirCmd.exe`, and the command ran was `"C:\Users\Administrator\AppData\Local\Temp\2\screen.exe" win hide ititle "RtkAudio"`, which hides the process window for the cryptomining software from earlier.
 There's also a different one located in `C:\Users\Public`, which was executed on 12\:42:53.837 AM by `taskmgr.cmd`, with the command `win hide ititle "kmgtas"`, hiding the window of the process named `kmgtas`.
 - `AnyDesk.exe`:
   - 12\:40:40.834 AM: Executed by `Start3.cmd`; installed via the command line.
 A couple of options were specified during the installation process.
-The first option, `--silent`, ensured a covert installation, while the second option, `--start-with-win`, enabled the application to boot automatically.
+The first option, `--silent`, ensured a covert installation, while the second option, `--start-with-win`, enabled the application to boot automatically.<a name="anydesk-remote-service"></a>
   - 12\:40:41.333 AM: Another command was run, this time with the `--local-service` option specified.
 This tells AnyDesk to use the client app to start up with limited functionality if it can’t connect to the service that the software uses.
 This was likely done for persistence purposes.
 - `fontdrvhots.exe`: Originally named IntelSvc, I ran its SHA256 hash through VirusTotal.
 It turns out that this process is flagged as malicious:
 ![](/screenshots/374.png)